 You are white, blanco, turning whiter, más blanco, your Adam’s apple crushed by his claw, the priest’s, but he isn’t any kind of priest you know.
 You notice, as you gasp and wheeze, ignoring the rough stone underneath, that the feathers are red and black, red and black, wavering in the darkened sky, red and black.
 The priest bares his teeth, and wheezes with you, over you, soon to sing a song of a god’s son with serpent mother —

-In all four quarters and I shall give them
+In all four corners and I shall give them

 Food to eat and drinks to quench their thirst,

 For here I shall unite all the different peoples!